Healthcare Compliance with California Meal Break Law

 Long shifts complicate matters

-Nurses and healthcare workers are often now working 10 to 12 hours shifts, rather than the traditional eight-hour workday.
+Nurses and healthcare workers are often now putting 10 to 12 hours of work, rather than the traditional eight-hour workday.
 Before we get into the longer shifts, there are a few principles of California meal and break requirements to understand.

 So, what’s a healthcare employer to do?

 Make managers accountable for their team’s 30 minute meal and break compliance – but give them the tools to manage it.